mathmaster13/fynotek-java/README.md

 - Apply prefixes and suffixes to words
 - Match the marking of one word to another
 - Convert a number to the Fynotek number system
+- Check if a word is phonotactically valid in Fynotek

 ## Known Bugs
 None yet.
 Report any if you find them!